 A lean-to greenhouse is built against a building, using the existing structure for one or more of its sides.
 It is usually attached to a house but may be attached to other buildings.

-The lean-to is limited to single or double-row plant benches with a total width of 7 to 12 feet.
+The lean-to is limited to single or double-row plant benches with a total width of 7 to 12 ft.
 It can be as long as the building it is attached to.
 The advantage of the lean-to greenhouse is that it is usually close to available electricity, water and heat.

 The lean-to has the following disadvantages: